What motivates you to succeed in life? If you’re sitting there, perplexed, keep reading.

 1. Gives You a Sense of Direction

 If you aimlessly move through life with no direction, you won’t feel motivated to do much of anything.
-This is why it is so important that you have a clear understanding of what you want and why you want it.
+This is why it is so important that you have a clear understanding of what you want and why.

 If you don’t know why you should do something, the likelihood of you actually taking action will be minimal.